 Dry Rot is not easy to identify and even more difficult to treat.

-It is rather difficult to identify the difference between Wet and Dry rot, but also crucial that an infestation is correctly identified.
-Different types of Rot require different treatment methods and have different rates of growth spread patterns, Dry Rot being far more devastating and widespread, and an immediate danger to a structural integrity of your house.
+It is rather difficult to identify the difference between Wet and Dry rot, but it’s also crucial that an infestation is correctly identified.
+Different types of Rot require different treatment methods and have different rates of growth spread patterns.
+Since Dry Rot is far more devastating and widespread, it’s an immediate danger to a structural integrity of your house.

 At FixRot we have 15 years of experience identifying and treating Dry Rot outbreaks.
 Our experienced engineers and technicians will survey your house free of charge, and advice suitable solutions tailored to your needs.
-We provide up to 30 years guarantee on all of our work through the Sovereign Protection Scheme Guarantee.
+Because we’re confident in our work, we provide up to 30 years guarantee on all of our work through the Sovereign Protection Scheme Guarantee.

 Book a Survey now to get a Professional Report!